Timeline of major events

 According to tradition, the known history of Westeros extends back over 12,500 years.
 However, the oldest historic recounts in Westeros were only written after the Andals' arrival to the continent, as the First Men only used runes for carving on stone.
 Everything written about the Age of Heroes, the Dawn Age, and the Long Night originates from stories written down by septons thousands of years later.
 The accuracy of the legends and myths that recount much of this history is openly questioned by the maesters of the Citadel, amongst others.

 All dates are in relation to the Landing of Aegon the Conqueror, using negative numbers for events before Aegon's Landing.
 Note, that 'ca' is an abbreviation for the Latin word 'circa', meaning around, or approximately.

 |Prehistory||Before the coming of men: The lands of Westeros are inhabited by a mysterious race of diminutive humanoid creatures known as the children of the forest, as well as giants and other magical creatures.|

 |ca.-12,000|| The First Men invade Westeros: A human ethnic group from Essos, the First Men, invades Westeros by crossing the Arm of Dorne, bearing weapons of bronze.
 In a futile attempt to end the invasion, the children use magic to shatter the land-bridge, creating the island chain known as the Stepstones.
 However, the First Men are able to reinforce by ship, leading to generations of warfare over the land.

-The First Men are more numerous, larger, stronger, and more technologically advanced than the children, who try to resist the invaders using their magic.
+The First Men are more numerous, larger, stronger, and more technologically advanced than the children, who try to resist the invaders using their magic and obsidian weapons.
 It proves unsuccessful, however: the First Men gradually push deeper and deeper into Westeros, establishing hundreds of petty kingdoms.

 |ca.-10,000||Signing of the Pact: After years of warfare, the First Men and children of the forest come to a standstill and finally agree to a peaceful coexistence, signing the Pact on the Isle of Faces.
 This pact gives the First Men dominion over the open lands and lets the children keep control over the forested areas.
 In time, the First Men adopt the worship of the old gods of the forest.|